 - The candidates from Biosciences/ Life Sciences stream with NET-JRF/NET-LS may also apply for different disciplines in Ph.D. in pharmacy.

-The Faculty consists of the following departments:
+The School consists of the following departments: